Title IX and Policy Against Sexual Misconduct

 Reporting an Incident of Sexual Misconduct, and Resources for Victims/Survivors

-Reporting an Incident to the College
+Reporting an Incident to the University

 Anyone—whether a student, employee, bystander, witness or other third-party—may report an incident of sexual assault, domestic violence, dating violence, sexual harassment or stalking.
 A report may be made through the Online Reporting System, to college authorities, external resources or to law enforcement.
 Contact information for all of these options is provided below.
 Also, please scroll down to review important considerations in the Victim’s/Survivor’s Rights and Options section of this page.

-Reports made through the Online Reporting System or to college personnel will be kept confidential within the scope of the investigation and to the extent allowed under law, but confidentiality cannot be guaranteed in every circumstance.
+Reports made through the Online Reporting System or to university personnel will be kept confidential within the scope of the investigation and to the extent allowed under law, but confidentiality cannot be guaranteed in every circumstance.

 Online Reporting System